-Editors note: World Lion Day, celebrated on 10 August 2016, is an independent campaign working to highlight the importance of the lion globally and to raise lion conservation awareness worldwide.
-The article below is very relevant to this cause, as the death of Cecil the lion created unprecedented awareness of lion conservation in Africa.
-Readers may also be interested to read about the population status of lions, and many more interesting articles on lions in Edition 7 of the SATIB Conservation Trust newsletter, downloadable here.
+Editors note: World Lion Day, celebrated on in August each year, is an independent campaign working to highlight the importance of the lion globally and to raise lion conservation awareness worldwide.
+The article below is very relevant to this cause, as the death of Cecil the lion created an unprecedented awareness of lion conservation in Africa.

 Andrew J. Loveridge.